mkdons.com takes a look at the career so far of midfielder Jake Forster-Caskey, who has re-joined the Dons on loan from Brighton & Hove Albion.

 He netted again the following weekend before adding a further three senior appearances to his name before the 2011/12 campaign was out.

 Forster-Caskey then joined Oxford United on loan at the start of the 2012/13 season.
 He scored on his league debut for the U’s, a fine 20-yard strike away at Bristol Rovers, before going on to total three goals in 20 appearances.

 He returned to Brighton in January 2013 and was a regular feature in the matchday squad for the Seagulls during the remainder of the campaign – he also made three appearances off the bench.

 The next season Forster-Caskey really established himself in the first-team fold, making 34 appearances in all competitions and helping Brighton reach the play-offs.
 He also found the net three times.

 It was in May 2014, following his breakout campaign, where Forster-Caskey made his first appearance for the Under-21s in a European Championship qualifying victory over Wales.
 He would continue to represent the Three Lions throughout 2014/15, in the end totalling 10 caps before the season’s end.

 He also remained part of Brighton’s plans and he added another 33 senior appearances to his name in total last season, while also tallying three goals again for the third season in succession.

 This past summer, Forster-Caskey was included in England’s Under-21 European Championship squad and after two games as an unused substitute, he made an appearance from the start in the final group match against Italy.

-Despite his impressive form, he has found opportunities limited at Brighton at the start of this campaign, featuring just three times so far and only once in the league.
-He has, though, still managed to add a further two England Under-21 caps to his total.
+Despite his impressive form, he found opportunities limited at Brighton at the start of this campaign, featuring just three times before moving to stadiummk on a one-month loan.